Fork-Merge Decoding: Enhancing Multimodal Understanding in Audio-Visual Large Language Models: Related Works

 \section{Related Works}

 \newpara{Audio-visual large language models.} Building upon the success of LLMs, there has been a surge of interest in extending their capabilities to incorporate audio and visual modalities, with text serving as the central modality.
-ChatBridge~\cite{zhao2023chatbridge} presents a text-centric modality bridging framework trained on limited paired data, whereas models such as PandaGPT~\cite{su2023pandagpt}, ImageBind-LLM~\cite{han2023imagebind}, and OneLLM~\cite{han2024onellm} leverage unified encoders to accommodate various modalities.
-Other approaches~\cite{chen2023vast, lu2024unified, lyu2023macaw, panagopoulou2023x, zhan2024anygpt, zhang2023video} employ modality-specific encoders to better capture distinct feature spaces.
-To enhance spatial-temporal modeling across modalities, CAT~\cite{ye2024cat} introduces a clue aggregator for cross-modal reasoning, VideoLLaMA2~\cite{cheng2024videollama} utilizes a spatial-temporal convolutional connector for video synchronization, and video-SALMONN~\cite{sun2024video} proposes a multi-resolution causal Q-Former for audio-visual fusion.
-Meerkat~\cite{chowdhury2024meerkat} further refines multimodal interactions by aligning audio and visual signals at multiple levels through dedicated interaction modules prior to decoding.
+ChatBridge~\citep{zhao2023chatbridge} presents a text-centric modality bridging framework trained on limited paired data, whereas models such as PandaGPT~\citep{su2023pandagpt}, ImageBind-LLM~\citep{han2023imagebind}, and OneLLM~\citep{han2024onellm} leverage unified encoders to accommodate various modalities.
+Other approaches~\citep{chen2023vast, lu2024unified, lyu2023macaw, panagopoulou2023x, zhan2024anygpt, zhang2023video} employ modality-specific encoders to better capture distinct feature spaces.
+To enhance spatial-temporal modeling across modalities, CAT~\citep{ye2024cat} introduces a clue aggregator for cross-modal reasoning, VideoLLaMA2~\citep{cheng2024videollama} utilizes a spatial-temporal convolutional connector for video synchronization, and video-SALMONN~\citep{sun2024video} proposes a multi-resolution causal Q-Former for audio-visual fusion.
+Meerkat~\citep{chowdhury2024meerkat} further refines multimodal interactions by aligning audio and visual signals at multiple levels through interaction modules prior to decoding.
+Recently, Qwen2.5-Omni~\citep{xu2025qwen2} is introduced as a model that perceives audio-visual inputs, generates text and natural speech, and achieves superior performance in audio-visual tasks.